Torsion invariants of complexes of groups

 \end{Theorem}

-As with the computation in \cite{aos20}, the $\limsup$ is an honest limit and is independent of the chain.
-Our main class of groups which satisfy the assumptions in Theorem \ref{t:main} are residually finite Artin groups which satisfy the $K(\pi,1)$-conjecture.
-Such Artin groups act on a contractible complex called the Deligne complex~\cite{cd95}*{Section 1.5} with strict fundamental domain isomorphic to the cone on the nerve $L$ of the Artin group $A$.
-The stabilizers of simplices are either trivial or isomorphic to spherical Artin groups, which have normal infinite cyclic subgroups.
-The simplices in $L$ correspond to simplices in the Deligne complex with nontrivial stabilizer.
-Therefore, we have that $t_i^{(2)}(A) = \log \abs{H_{i-1}(L)_{\tor} }$.
-A general construction of actions with strict fundamental domain comes from simple complexes of groups, as in \cite{bh99}*{Chapter II.12}.
+As with the computation in \cite{aos21}, the $\limsup$ is an honest limit and is independent of the chain.
+Our main class of groups which satisfy the assumptions in Theorem \ref{t:main} are residually finite Artin groups which satisfy the $K(\pi,1)$-conjecture, in particular RAAG's.
+Associated to such an Artin group $A$ is a simplicial complex $L$ called the \emph{nerve} whose simplices correspond to special Artin subgroups of finite type, and $A$ acts cocompactly on a contractible complex called the Deligne complex with strict fundamental domain isomorphic to the cone on $L$ ~\cite{cd95}*{Section 1.5}.

+The stabilizers of simplices are either trivial or isomorphic to Artin groups of finite type, which have normal infinite cyclic subgroups, and the simplices in $L$ correspond precisely to simplices in the Deligne complex with nontrivial stabilizer.
+Therefore, we have that $t_{i}^{(2)}(A) = \logtor H_{i-1}(L)$.